 If you’ve ever thought about starting an online business, being your own boss, or earning a living from investing, you’re not alone.
-But many people looking for a different way to earn money are finding scams disguised as legitimate business offers, coaching programs, and investment opportunities.
+But many people looking for ways to earn money are finding scams disguised as legitimate business offers, coaching programs, and investment opportunities.

 Examples of Business Offer Scams and Coaching Scams